davidmoshal/matching/README.md

 ### Recovery
 During recovery, only Primary events need to be re-played as the Side-effect events will be re-generated.

 Each aggregate can be recovered in isolation, given the fact that each aggregate has its own sequence of events.
 Events can be compacted as a snapshot to reduce the ever-growing number of events to be re-played and hence the recovery time.
 However, the snapshot is not planned to be implemented in this project, at least currently.
+This is namely the [Memento](https://refactoring.guru/design-patterns/memento) pattern.

 ### Transaction
 During to the recursive nature of playing events, aggregates are also computed recursively.
 The transaction will collect the generated events and merge the aggregates during the recursion.
 At the end of the transaction, there should be one final aggregate and a list of events in chronological order.